You don’t want uninvited pests invading your home. Here are some of the most common pests you may find in your home.

 German cockroaches are the most prolific breeder among all cockroaches.
 Each egg capsule can contain up to 40 eggs and development from egg to adult can occur in as little as 45 days.
 Like all cockroaches, it is omnivorous and will eat virtually anything people will and many things we won’t.
 In homes, this pest will first locate itself in bathrooms and the kitchen, as close as possible to food and moisture sources.
 It spends about 80 percent of its time resting in cracks and voids.

 Termites are 1/8- to 3/8-inch in length.
-They vary in color from shades of white (worker termites) to brown to black (alates or winged reproductive stage termites).
+They vary in color from shades of white (worker termites) to brown to black (alates or flying termites).
 Here are the three most common types of termites in our service area: